dragonappear/SURLF/README.md

   - When
     - Certain period
   - How
+    - Indexing on `createdAt`
-    - Sort based on createdAt, and clean the data based on the front data.
+    - Sort based on `createdAt`, and clean the data based on the front data.

 - ShortId concurrency
   - How